jeremypbeasley/canlis_j/careers.markdown

     To enquire about current employment opportunities, please email Anthea Gundersen at [work@canlis.com](mailto:work@canlis.com).
 section2:
-  title: Philosophy matters
+  title: You Matter
-  desc: The only way we can continue to develop the Canlis experience in a way that
-    fits with our mission and values is to invest in our people.
+  desc: It might be different here from the last place you worked.
+Canlis is a place where employees are nurtured and grown.
+The standards here aren’t any lower and the job is not any easier.
+We just don't compromise one another for the sake of getting our work done.
+It’s not cool, and it turns out to be super counterproductive.
 We hire learners and we are learners ourselves.
-Canlis is a place where employees are nurtured and grown.
-Only then can they truly serve.
-Additionally, there is a particular humility inherent in learning.
-We want you to have this...or at least to desperately want to have this.
+There is a humility inherent to this approach and we want you to have this…or at least to desperately want to have this.
 It is a requirement for employment.
 section3:
   title: Pay & Benefits
   desc: Pay starts at $20/hr.
-Medical, dental, vision, 401k, profit sharing, staff
-    meals, dining privileges, employee educational scholarships, and a superb team environment are provided.
-We're closed Sundays and major holidays...oh, and we'll never serve brunch.
+We offer medical, dental, vision, a really legit 401k program and profit sharing.
+We eat like royalty, don’t work Sundays or major holidays, and celebrate taking time off.
+Oh, and we’ll never serve brunch.
 section4:
   title: Our Mission
-  desc: The mission of our restaurant is to live out and grow the idea that it's worth
-    putting other people first.
+  desc: To inspire all people to turn toward one another.
 section5:
   title: Our Vision
-  desc: 'Our vision for what it would look like if we carry out the mission perfectly:
-    Canlis strives to be the best restaurant in America.
+  desc: "Our vision for what it would look like if we carry out the mission perfectly: Canlis strives to be the best restaurant in America.
 Our people are growing emotionally, relationally, and professionally.
-We serve one another in a way that makes people feel valued and restored.'
+We serve one another in a way that makes people feel valued and restored."
 section6:
   title: Our Values
-  desc: We value trustworthiness, generosity, and other-centered-ness.
+  desc: We value trustworthiness, generosity, and other centeredness.
 photo1: "/uploads/careersphoto_01.jpg"
 photo2: "/uploads/careersphoto_02.jpg"
-photo3: "/uploads/176476125_160762739287727_5315110664197499088_n.jpg"
+photo3: "/uploads/truck.jpg"
 photo4: "/uploads/120036678_100910721761950_1280251195107471695_n.jpg"
 photo5: "/uploads/careersphoto_05.jpg"
-photo6: "/uploads/careersphoto_04.jpg "
+photo6: "/uploads/slide.jpg "
 og_photo: "/uploads/120036678_100910721761950_1280251195107471695_n.jpg"
 layout: careers
 ---